Aesop (record label): History

 Aesop was started by Adam Royal, its inaugural release was 'The Wheel from English musician Sohn, which was also marked his debut release and who later went on to release his debut album with 4AD, the album reached number 31 on the UK Albums Chart.
 Primarily Aesop has worked with artists making music within the electronic-pop genre, with other releases of note coming from British musician TĀLĀ and her ‘The Duchess’ and ‘Alchemy’ EPs.
 As of 2015 TĀLĀ has now signed to major label Columbia Records.
 Aesop released the debut EP from Wayward who later went on to sign with UK label, Black Butter Records.
-In 2014 Aesop released the debut EP from UK duo Sylas entitled ’Shore’, which also featured production and vocals from the highly acclaimed musician, Brian Eno.
+In 2014 Aesop released the debut EP from UK duo Sylas entitled ’Shore’, which also featured production and vocals from Brian Eno.
 In July 2015 Aesop released the debut single from Dutch duo Klyne.
 Label founder Adam Royal contributed to the HUH.
 Magazine 'Label Picks' series about how the Sylas release came about.

 Aesop was featured as "Label of the Week" in the 16 April 2014 issue of NME.
 At the end of 2014 Noisey named Aesop one of their record labels of the year in their article "These Are the British Record Labels That Killed It in 2014".